MrDiamondDog/vencord-impersonation-reporter/README.md

 # Vencord Website Virus Checker

 A very simple script to check for websites that are impersonating Vencord, because this has happened more than once.
-The only website owned by us is https://vencord.dev/.
+The only website owned by Vencord is https://vencord.dev/.

 The websites below are impersonations of the Vencord website.
 Please report these if you can and do not go to them.